tchize/tchize.github.io/_pages/stomp-dos.md

 #### Setup

-Assume you have Spring acting as a STOMP relay to a backend RabbitMQ.
+Let's assume you have Spring acting as a STOMP relay to a backend RabbitMQ.
+Note that this works the same with other STOMP backends.
 We are going to use some javascript to create CONNECT Messages in loop.

 Initial situation is like this.
 On the browser, we open a single Websocket connection and issue a simple CONNECT [![Opened webbrowser with developper tab showing a Single websocket connection](/assets/images/stomp-dos/initial-1.png)](/assets/images/stomp-dos/initial-1.png)